cortex-js/cortex-js.github.io/kb-mathlive.md

   },
 });
 ```

+### Choosing Between Web Components and Auto-rendering

+**Use `<math-span>` and `<math-div>` when:**

+- You want a simple, declarative API
+- You need to render individual formulas
+- You want programmatic control over re-rendering with the `render()` method
+- You need to handle render events
+- You're working with dynamic content that changes frequently
+- You want to use different input formats (LaTeX, AsciiMath, or MathJSON)

+**Use `renderMathInDocument()` when:**

+- You have existing content with LaTeX delimiters (`\(...\)`, `$$...$$`, etc.)
+- You want to convert an entire document at once
+- You're migrating from other LaTeX rendering libraries (like KaTeX or MathJax)
+- You need to render math in `<script type="math/tex">` tags

+Both approaches produce the same visual output and share the same rendering
+engine.
+The main difference is in how you specify and control the rendering.

 ## Read-only Mathfield

 When a math formula is displayed as a static element using
 `renderMathInDocument()`, the formula is transformed into some static markup.
+As
-As a result, only the markup content can be selected, not the underlying
+a result, only the markup content can be selected, not the underlying LaTeX
-LaTeX formula.
-Selection of a portion of the formula may also lead to
+formula.
+Selection of a portion of the formula may also lead to unexpected
-unexpected results.
+results.

-If preserving the ability to select a formula is important, consider
+If preserving the ability to select a formula is important, consider using a
-using a read-only mathfield instead.
+read-only mathfield instead.

-**To create a read-only mathfield**, add the `read-only` attribute to a `<math-field>`
+**To create a read-only mathfield**, add the `read-only` attribute to a
-element.
+`<math-field>` element.

 ```live
 :::html